 In his talk, Staunton emphasized that one of the best aspects of community solar is that a person’s roof or home does not limit them from participating.
-Reasons people may not be able to install solar panels on their roofs often include sunlight/shade limitations, the cost of installation and maintenance, the look, living in a rental unit or building, or homeowner association restrictions.
+Reasons people may not be able to install solar panels or solar shingles on their roofs often include sunlight/shade limitations, the cost of installation and maintenance, the look, living in a rental unit or building, or homeowner association restrictions.

 Community solar: an easy way to better the environment

 Community solar is another way to easily contribute to bettering our planet.
 In fact, it is one of the more hassle-free ways to do so.
 Why not add “going solar with community solar” to the things you are doing to shape your children’s future?

 Today, many of us are already making small contributions to our environment.
 You may be swapping out your appliances for more energy efficient machines.
 Perhaps you bought a hybrid car or an electric vehicle.
 Maybe you donated funds to your homeowner association to plant more trees.
 Going with community solar is one of the easiest ways to better the environment.
 For example, an average customer in the first year alone will have helped offset the amount of CO2 comparable to planting 153 trees or not driving a car 14,123 miles.
 With community solar, you can be happy with your contribution to the environment, without having to change your day to day life.